United Arab Emirates’ Hope probe reaches Mars orbit

 The Hope probe will not land on Mars but rather stay in orbit, studying the Martian atmosphere.
 It launched from Japan in July, flying 306 million miles to reach Mars.
 Given that there was an 11-minute radio transmission delay to Earth, the probe had to be autonomous, relying on its own systems to insert itself into the correct orbit.

-Reaching Mars orbit “was the most critical and dangerous part of our journey to Mars, exposing the Hope probe to stresses and pressures it has never before faced,” said Omran Sharaf, the director of the Mohammed bin Rashid Space Center.
+Reaching Mars’s orbit “was the most critical and dangerous part of our journey to Mars, exposing the Hope probe to stresses and pressures it has never before faced,” said Omran Sharaf, head of the Mars mission for the Mohammed bin Rashid Space Center.
 "With this enormous milestone achieved, we are now preparing to transition to our science orbit and commence science data gathering.”

 It is a big step for the country’s space agency, which is partnering on the mission with scientists from the University of Colorado at Boulder’s Laboratory for Atmospheric and Space Physics.